Drinking While Pregnant

 Alcohol Abuse During Pregnancy

 Many doctors maintain any alcohol use during pregnancy is abuse because it can potentially impact the baby.
-The most severe cases of FAS can be linked to the mother’s excessive drinking during pregnancy.
+The most severe cases of FASDs can be linked to the mother’s excessive drinking during pregnancy.

-The U.S. Centers for Disease Control and Prevention found that 1 in 10 pregnant women drink; 1 in 50 binge drink.
+The CDC found that 1 in 10 pregnant women drink; 1 in 50 binge drink.

-Binge drinking is defined as a pattern of drinking that brings a person’s by a blood alcohol content to 0.08 percent or above, typically achieved by drinking about four drinks in two hours for most women.
+Binge drinking is defined as a pattern of drinking that brings a person’s blood alcohol content to 0.08% or above, typically achieved by drinking about 4 drinks in 2 hours for most women.
 Tragically, all babies exposed to alcohol in the womb risk developing a lifelong disorder.

 Looking for a place to start?